Towards Distributed Logic Programming based on Computability Logic: Introduction

 \item Agents are initially inactive.
 An inactive agent becomes activated when another agent invokes a query for the former.

 \item Our model supports query/knowledge duality and querying knowledge.
 That is, knowledge of an agent can be obtained from another agent by invoking queries to the latter. \end{itemize}

 To make things simple, we choose \propel -- the most basic fragment of CoL -- as our target language. \propel\ is obtained by adding to classical propositional logic two additional choice operators: disjunction ($\add$) and conjunction ($\adc$) operators.
 The choice disjunction $\add$ models decision steps by the machine.
 The choice conjunction $\adc$ models decision steps by the environment.
 For example, $green \add red$ is a game where the machine must choose either $green$ or $red$, while $green \adc red$ is a game where the environment must choose either $green$ or $red$.
+In the former, if the machine chooses $green(red)$, then we say $green \add red$ {\it evolves to} $green(red)$.
+Similarly for $green \adc red$.

-In this paper, we present \propelw\ which is a web-based implementation of \propel.
-This implementation is very simple and straightfoward and its correctness is rather obvious.
-What is interesting is that \propelw\ is a novel distributed logic programming model with no centralized control.
+In this paper, we present \colw\ which is a web-based implementation of \propel.
+This implementation is simple and straightforward.
+What is interesting is that \propelw\ is a novel and promising distributed (logic) programming model with evolving knowledgebase.
 It would provide a good starting point for future distributed logic programming as well as high-level web programming.

-The rest of this paper is organized as follows.
-Some basic terminology of $\propel$ and $\propelw$ will be reviewed in Section 2.
-Section 3 introduces the execution phase of a formula $F$ from its proof.